 Wheelabrator Technologies Inc. is a world leader in the safe and environmentally sound conversion of municipal solid waste and other renewable waste fuels into clean energy.

-What types of fuel are used at a multifuel plant?
+What types of fuel are burned at a multifuel plant?

 Multifuel power stations generate electricity and heat from a range of low carbon fuel sources including fuels produced from waste, known as ‘waste derived fuels’.

 The waste derived fuels used in multifuel power stations are produced from materials such as municipal solid waste, commercial and industrial waste and waste wood.
 These are first processed at an off-site facility to remove recyclable materials.
 The remaining materials are then delivered to the power station by road or rail to be used as a low carbon fuel.

 Where will the fuel come from?

 Much of the fuel for FM1 is coming from the local area, through contracts with Bradford, Doncaster and Rotherham, as well as Wakefield Councils.